 The event starts at 7:30 at Verizon Wireless on 1314 F St. NW.
 Register today at verizoneventdc.eventbrite.com.

-This article appears in the Nov.
-14, 2011, edition of National Journal Daily.
+This article appears in the November 11, 2011 edition of NJ Daily.